Pose (Yo Gotti song)

-"Pose" is a single by American rapper Yo Gotti featuring American rapper Lil Uzi Vert.
+"Pose" is a song by American rapper Yo Gotti featuring fellow American rapper Lil Uzi Vert.
 It was released through Epic Records on August 23, 2019.

 Background and composition

 The release of "Pose" was confirmed in an Epic Records press release.
 Yo Gotti announced the song via Instagram hours before its release, along with a snippet and artwork.

 "Pose" has heavy bass, with Gotti rapping about first-world problems which he faces because of his success and wealth.
 The song makes use of the sound of a camera shutter.
 Gotti describes a love-hate relationship through the lyrics, making use of metaphors about posing for pictures.